gsscoder/CSharpx/README.md

 - Identity monadic type.
 - The use of this monad can be easly replaced by direct function application.

+## SetOnce.cs
+- Types to allow setting of a value only once.
+- Included thread-safe implementation.

+## Helpers.cs
+- General purpose extension methods.

 ### Notes

 - Actually `Maybe.cs` and `EnumerableExtensions.cs` are the more mature implementations.